WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ## The Signature Header ## {#signature-header}

-The `Signature` header field conveys a list of signatures for an exchange, each one accompanied by information about how to determine the authority of and refresh that signature.
+The `Signature` header field conveys a single signature for an exchange, accompanied by information about how to determine the authority of and refresh that signature.
 Each signature directly signs the exchange's headers and identifies one of those headers that enforces the integrity of the exchange's payload.

 The `Signature` header is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a parameterised list (Section 3.3 of {{!I-D.ietf-httpbis-header-structure}}).
+Its value MUST be a parameterised list (Section 3.3 of {{!I-D.ietf-httpbis-header-structure}}), and the list MUST contain exactly one element.
 Its ABNF is:

     Signature = sh-param-list

-Each parameterised identifier in the list MUST have parameters named "sig", "integrity", "validity-url", "date", and "expires".
-Each parameterised identifier MUST also have either "cert-url" and "cert-sha256" parameters or an "ed25519key" parameter.
+The parameterised identifier in the list MUST have parameters named "sig", "integrity", "validity-url", "date", and "expires".
+The parameterised identifier MUST also have either "cert-url" and "cert-sha256" parameters or an "ed25519key" parameter.
 This specification gives no meaning to the identifier itself, which can be used as a human-readable identifier for the signature.